yirichie/portfolio/content/blog/find-permutations-of-string/index.md

 };
 ```

 We start with an array to keep track of all the permutations, iterate over each character in the str input, and return the arr.
-Now let's handle any edge cases and beginning setting up for the recursion.
+Now let's handle any edge cases and begin setting up for the recursion.

 ```javascript
 const findPermutations = (str) => {